search icon

 Permanent Injunction

 Finally, there are permanent injunctions.
-As you might imagine, it is most difficult for a party to obtain a permanent injunction.
+Obtaining a permanent injunction is, understandably, the most difficult.
 In federal court, the requesting party must prove several specific factors.

 Injunction Considerations